In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-During testing, the Peg Perego Viaggio Flex 120 earned the ease of use high score.
-This was followed closely by the Chicco KidFit Zip Air Plus 2-in-1, Chicco KidFit, and the BubbleBum.
+During testing, the UPPAbaby Alta v2 is the easiest booster to use.
+With straightforward rigid LATCH installation and easy-to-use adjustment features, this booster does what it should without a problem.
+Following closely are the Peg Perego Viaggio Flex 120 and the Peg Perego Viaggio Shuttle Plus 120, both of which offer easy-to-use seat adjustments that go beyond the competition to create seating suitable for most children.
+This was followed closely by the Chicco KidFit Zip Air Plus 2-in-1, Chicco KidFit, Nuna AACE, and the BubbleBum.
 All of these options offer features that are easy for parents and kids to use and installation methods that are straightforward.
 The hardest-to-use boosters are the Clek Oobr, Evenflo Maestro Sport 2-in-1, and the Safety 1st Grand 2-in-1.

 We weighed and measured every booster seat in the review for side-by-side comparisons.